-Have you ever stopped to think about what exactly happens to your body when you fly?
-Have you ever considered that your body is under completely different conditions and needs different support at 35,000ft in the air?
-What does this mean for those of us who fly multiple times a month?
+Have you ever stopped to think about what exactly happens to your body when you fly and considered that your body is under completely different conditions and needs different support at 30,000 ft in the air than on the ground?

-The lifestyle of a jetsetter is often glamorized through social media and marketing, but what is really going on with our health?
+The lifestyle of a jetsetter is often glamorized through social media and marketing, but what is really going on with your health?

-The good news is that once you are aware of what happens to you when you fly you can take the proper measures to nourish and support your body when you travel.
+The good news is that once you are aware of what happens when you fly you can take the proper measures to nourish and support your body in the air.

 So what exactly happens to your body when you fly?